Academic year 2023/24

 Class size

-An infant class is described as ‘large’ when it exceeds the statutory limit of 30 pupils.
+Large Classes - An infant class is described as ‘large’ when it exceeds the statutory limit of 30 pupils.
 There are no formal policy restrictions on any other class sizes.

-The School Admissions (Infant Class Sizes) (England) Regulations 2012 prescribe certain limited circumstances in which pupils may be admitted as lawful exceptions to the infant class size limit of 30 for one-teacher classes.
+Lawful and unlawful infant classes - The School Admissions (Infant Class Sizes) (England) Regulations 2012 prescribe certain limited circumstances in which pupils may be admitted as lawful exceptions to the infant class size limit of 30 for one-teacher classes.
 This means that a class of, for example, 32 pupils is lawful if two or more of those pupils have been admitted under lawful exceptions.
 If fewer than two have been admitted as lawful exceptions then the class is termed ‘unlawful’.

-The figures below represent classes taught by one teacher only, and therefore do not total to the overall number of pupils across the year groups.
+Classes taught by one teacher - The figures below represent classes taught by one teacher only, and therefore do not total to the overall number of pupils across the year groups.

-The average class size for Infant classes has remained stable
+The average class size for infant classes has remained stable

 Infant classes cover reception and key stage 1 (years 1 and 2) and class sizes are subject to the large class limits outlined above.